rock-planning/planning-templ/README.md

 TemPl is a planning system for reconfigurable multi-robot systems which is described in the PhD Thesis "Autonomous Operation of a Reconfigurable Multi-Robot System for Planetary Space Missions" ([Roehr 2019](http://nbn-resolving.de/urn:nbn:de:gbv:46-00107698-18)) To solve the highly combinatorial optimization problem it combines the use of knowledge-based engineering, constraint-based programming and linear programming.

 The focus of TemPl is to allow planning and optimization of (currently limited to medium-sized) missions of reconfigurable robotic agents.

-TemPl comes with multiple utility programs such as a graphical interfaces to inspect solutions, a mission editor to design solutions (for those not wanting to deal with the XML format), and a mission generator to automatically generate simple as well as complex test missions.
+TemPl comes with multiple utility programs such as a graphical interface to inspect solutions, a mission editor to design solutions (for those not wanting to deal with the XML format), and a mission generator to automatically generate simple as well as complex test missions.